Holy Week Schedule

-St. John the Baptist Church, Port Severn
+All Masses/events will be at St. John the Baptist Church,

-16 Port Severn Rd North
+16 Port Severn Road North, Port Severn

 Our Lady of Mercy Parish Office